ForgottenFaerie/LMS/README.md

 ## How to Setup Locally.

->[!
-NOTE] *all instructions are fedora workstation 42. may be different for you OS/Distro.*
+> *all instructions are fedora workstation 42. may be different for you OS/Distro.*

 0. `cd /your/desired/directory`
 1. `git clone https://github.com/ForgottenFaerie/LMS.git`